A Correlation Information-based Spatiotemporal Network for Traffic Flow Forecasting: Methodology

 \subsection{Spatiotemporal Correlation Information Representation}

 In this subsection, we propose two elaborate spatiotemporal representations based on the maximal information coefficient~\cite{Reshef.2011}, spatial correlation information (SCorr) and temporal correlation information (TCorr).
 To measure the degree of correlation information among sensor sequences, the maximal information coefficient (MIC) method is employed in the two spatiotemporal representations.
-Compared with DTW and cosine similarity methods, MIC not only can capture a wide range of associations but also enables fast calculations.
+Compared with DTW and cosine similarity methods, MIC can not only capture diverse associations but also execute fast calculations.